fosuoy/Company-House-API-Search/README.md

 e.g.
 ./company_house_search.py -a 12345 -p ^\"LS[0-9]+ -s petroleum

+You can also set these variables in variables.py.

+Command line arguments take precedent over what is set in variables.py.

+You must run this with at least a search term and an API token, the post code search is optional.

 Outputs a results.txt file with all the data gained from the search, and a titles.txt for a text file full of the companies titles, followed by their addresses.